PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Scientific writing 1.md

 __2e__ Download and read [the hand-out on linking words](https://www.smart-words.org/linking-words/linking-words.pdf).
 The hand-out will help you with writing your final report.

-__2f__ Conduct the quiz to check your knowledge and understanding of the material.
-Make sure to use the same name when completing quizzes for this module.

 ***